dcalderon/dcalderon.github.io/index.md

 ## About

 I am a postdoctoral researcher working with Cole Trapnell and Jay Shendure at University of Washington.
-Before that I received my Ph.D. from Stanford University where I studied complex traits in the lab of Jonathan Pritchard.
-With my free time I like to dabble in watercolors and go hiking.
+Before that I received my Ph.D. from Stanford University, where I studied complex traits in the lab of Jonathan Pritchard.
+With my free time I like to dabble with watercolor painting and go hiking.

 ## Research Interests